Gilbert Galvan: Criminal career

 In the United States, Galvan had embezzled from Western Union.
-In 1984, he escaped from prison in Michigan and fled to Pembroke, Ontario, where he took a new name, Robert Lee Whiteman, and claimed to be a computer salesman.
+In 1984, he escaped from prison in St. Joseph County, Michigan, and fled to Ontario where he took a new name, Robert Lee Whiteman.
+While living in a men's hostel in Ottawa he met his wife Janice, who was from nearby Pembroke, Ontario.
+The couple soon moved back to Pembroke to be closer to Janice's family.
+Around this time Galvan claimed to have found work as a traveling business consultant.
 He began robbing banks in 1984.

-Galvan's method was to wear a disguise, carry a weapon (which he never fired during any of the robberies), and pass a note to a teller.
-Galvan would charter planes to travel to a main terminal, where he would transfer to an Air Canada flight.
+From the Pembroke Airport, Galvan was able to travel to Toronto Pearson International Airport, where he would transfer to Air Canada flights all across the country.
 With this method, his luggage was transferred to the connecting flight without going through security, permitting him to transport the weapons he would use in his robberies.
 In some of his jewelry store robberies, Galvan had an accomplice.

+Galvan's method was to wear a disguise, carry a weapon (which he never fired during any of the robberies), and pass a note to a teller.
 Galvan robbed banks in every Canadian province except Prince Edward Island and Newfoundland.
 His takes ranged from $600 cash in his first robbery to $1.2 million in jewelry.
 His thefts totaled $251,333 in cash and more than $2 million in jewelry.
 Galvan was dubbed the Flying Bandit by Canadian media during his crime spree robbing banks and jewelry stores.

 When Galvan and an accomplice stole $1.2 million in jewelry in Vancouver, they left behind a gun which police traced to a break-in in Ottawa.

 A long-term investigation by police into stolen goods in the Ottawa area came across a man named Robert Whiteman fencing jewelry.
 Police determined that Whiteman had no social insurance number or birth certificate, but found a trail of credit-card receipts in that name.
-Comparing credit-card receipts and airline receipts led police to surveille Whiteman's residence in Pembroke where they gathered enough evidence to charge him.
+Comparing credit-card receipts and airline receipts led police to surveil Whiteman's residence in Pembroke where they gathered enough evidence to charge him.

 When he was arrested in 1987, Galvan said he had planned to confess to his wife and move with her to the Turks and Caicos Islands.

-Galvan pled guilty to 59 armed robberies in Canada, plus 17 related charges.
+Galvan pleaded guilty to 59 armed robberies in Canada, plus 17 related charges.
 In 1988, Galvan was sentenced to 20 years.
 He was deported from Canada to prison in Wisconsin in 1994 and released in 1998.
-After his release, he robbed a bank in McHenry, Illinois in December 2000 and April 2001, for which he was sentenced to 15 years.
+After his release, he robbed a bank in McHenry, Illinois, in December 2000 and April 2001, for which he was sentenced to 15 years.
 In December, 2014, Galvan was released from federal custody.

 In May, 2015, Galvan was arrested for retail theft in Barrington, Illinois, and was sentenced to 50 days in jail.